 Torches light the alley’s mouth for a second but Princesse never looks away.

 ‘Fine, my sweet.
-Take your pig sticker away, and we’ll call it evens.’
+Take your pig sticker off my guts, and we’ll call it evens.’
 Mortissant waits until he feels the blade disappear.

 ‘The boats a couple of streets over,’ say’s the girl.
-‘The harbourside wide open.
-But there’ll be guards on it.’
+‘The harbourside’s wide open.
+There’ll be guards on it though.’

 When they step from the building’s there are men around the gangplank just like she’d said.
-Mortrissant grinned and tightened his hand on Princesse; winding his fingers tight in her smock.
+Mortrissant grinned and tightened his hand on Princesse; winding his fingers deep in her smock.